All guidesSet up a remote recording

 - Start by creating a new project in Studio.

 - If you haven't already, allow your microphone to be used on Chrome.
+If recording video, allow camera access as well.

 2. Invite guests